+Chess Master and You: What are the differences?
 A lot of players wonder, what are the main differences between an ordinary player and a chess master?
 Is that the fact that masters can calculate many more moves ahead and instantly find 5 move tactics?
-Or it has to do with experience, intuition and luck?
+Or does it have to do with experience, intuition, and luck?
 Or there is something else involved?
-The truth is there are quite a few things that are important… Let focus on it closely.
+The truth is there are quite a few things that are important… Let’s focus on it closely.

 When one reaches Master level, he stops seeing pawns and pieces as separate entities.
-Masters see the board as a whole, paying specific attention to most important elements.
-That helps tremendously simplify thinking process, because there is no need to calculate everything, only the so-called “hot-spots”.
+Masters see the board as a whole, paying specific attention to the most important elements.
+That helps tremendously simplify the thinking process because there is no need to calculate everything, only the so-called “hot spots”.

 Ready to start winning at chess?

-Master level players don’t make random moves.
+Master-level players don’t make random moves.
 All the moves are part of a plan.
-If there is no clear plan exists, a master player would try to improve his position as much as possible before attempting an attack or a break through.
-The “improvement process” involves relocating pieces to optimal squares, defending the weaknesses, insuring safety of the king, and playing possible prophylactic moves.
+If there is no clear plan exists, a master player would try to improve his position as much as possible before attempting an attack or a breakthrough.
+The “improvement process” involves relocating pieces to optimal squares, defending the weaknesses, ensuring the safety of the king, and playing possible prophylactic moves.

 After preparation is done a master player would end up with a superior position.
-He is now ready to launch a devastating attack, or to simply squeeze out the life from his opponent’s position.
-The quality of preparation and timing is something that separates master level player from the rest of the field.
+He is now ready to launch a devastating attack or to simply squeeze out the life from his opponent’s position.
+The quality of preparation and timing is something that separates the master-level players from the rest of the field.

 Another common characteristic of a master player is that he knows when and how to use the clock.
 He knows exactly when to take a break from making moves and when to start thinking about the continuation.

 Chess masters know how to accumulate small advantages throughout the game and they know precisely when it is time to convert them into a win.
-Things like doubled pawns, pawn islands, passive pieces, activity of the king, and passed pawns are strong indicators of advantages and disadvantages in chess.
-Master level player knows what kind of edge he needs to be able to win.
-Once that edge is obtained he will try his best to exchange extra pieces off the board, and continue into winning endgame.
+Things like doubled pawns, pawn islands, passive pieces, the activity of the king, and passed pawns are strong indicators of advantages and disadvantages in chess.
+A master-level player knows what kind of edge he needs to be able to win.
+Once that edge is obtained he will try his best to exchange extra pieces off the board and continue into winning the endgame.